anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 ### Unbond

-An unbonding action (validator *unbond* or delegator *undelegate*) requested by the bond's source account in epoch `n` creates an "unbond" with epoch set to `n + pipeline_length + unbounding_length`.
-We also store the epoch of the bond(s) from which the unbond is created in order to determine if the unbond should be slashed if a fault occurred within the range of bond epoch (inclusive) and unbond epoch (exclusive).
+An unbonding action (validator *unbond* or delegator *undelegate*) requested by the bond's source account in epoch `n` creates an "unbond" with withdrawable epoch set to `n + pipeline_length + unbounding_length + cubic_slash_window_width`.
+We also store the epoch of the bond(s) from which the unbond is created in order to determine if the unbond should be slashed if a fault occurred within the range of bond epoch (inclusive) and withdrawable epoch (exclusive).
 The "bond" from which the tokens are being unbonded is decremented in-place (in whatever epoch it was created in).

-Any unbonds created in epoch `n` decrements the bond's validator's total bonded tokens by the bond's token amount and update the voting power for epoch `n + pipeline_length`.
+Any unbond that is initiated in epoch `n` decrements the bond validator's stake (voting power) starting at epoch `n + pipeline_length`, with slashing applied.
+The token amount that is decremented is equal to the unbonded token amount, minus the amount of tokens that has already been previously slashed.

-An "unbond" with epoch set to `n` may be withdrawn by the bond's source address in or any time after the epoch `n`.
+An "unbond" with withdrawable epoch set to `n` may be withdrawn by the bond's source address in or any time after the epoch `n`.
 Once withdrawn, the unbond is deleted and the tokens are credited to the source account.
+Slashed tokens for the relevant unbond are also recomputed during withdrawing, as it is possible that new slashes that affect the unbond were discovered after the initialization of the unbond.
+After computing the number of tokens to be slashed from the total unbonded token amount, the slashed token amount is transferred from the PoS address to the slash pool address, while the remaining token amount is transferred from the PoS address to the bond's source address.

-Note that unlike bonding and unbonding where token changes are delayed to some future epochs (pipeline or unbonding offset), the token withdrawal applies immediately.
-This because when the tokens are withdrawable, they are already "unlocked" from the PoS system and do not contribute to voting power.
+Unlike bonding and unbonding where token changes are delayed to some future epochs (pipeline or unbonding offset), the token withdrawal applies immediately, as these withdrawable tokens are no longer contributing to any validator's stake at this point.

 ### Slashing

 An important part of the security model of Namada is based on making attacking the system very expensive.
-To this end, the validator who has bonded stake will be slashed once an offense has been detected.
+To this end, the validator who has bonded stake will eventually be slashed once an offense has been detected.

 These are the types of offenses:

 - Equivocation in consensus
-  - voting: meaning that a validator has submitted two votes that are conflicting
+  - voting: a validator has submitted two votes that are conflicting
   - block production: a block producer has created two different blocks for the same height
 - Invalidity:
+  - voting: validators have voted on invalid block
   - block production: a block producer has produced invalid block
-  - voting: validators have voted on invalid block

 Unavailability is not considered an offense, but a validator who hasn't voted will not receive rewards.